scala/docs.scala-lang/_overviews/macros/untypedmacros.md

 ## Intuition

 Being statically typed is great, but sometimes that is too much of a burden.
-Take for example, the latest experiment of Alois Cochard with implementing enums using type macros - the so called [Enum Paradise](https://github.com/aloiscochard/enum-paradise).
+Take for example, the latest experiment of Alois Cochard with implementing enums using type macros - the so-called [Enum Paradise](https://github.com/aloiscochard/enum-paradise).
 Here's how Alois has to write his type macro, which synthesizes an enumeration module from a lightweight spec:

     object Days extends Enum('Monday, 'Tuesday, 'Wednesday...)